 If this be not aright; if ye confound the space-marks, saying: They are one; or saying, They are many; if the ritual be not ever unto me: then expect the direful judgments of Ra Hoor Khuit!

 Space-marks have cosmic and earthly import; in the body of the Shakti or Scarlet Woman such ‘moments’ may equally be termed as ‘colours’, ‘kalas’, ‘shades’ or ‘emanations’.

-3. The transformation of the soul into a living Khu, the mysterious assumption of Horus the divine hawk, and his relation with the Sphinx, is revealed in our translation of Egyptian papyrus Spell 78.
+4. The transformation of the soul into a living Khu, the mysterious assumption of Horus the divine hawk and his relation with the Sphinx is revealed in our translation of Egyptian papyrus Spell 78.
 The translation and commentary is given in, ‘Liber 364 vel Lux Occulta’, Babalon Unveiled!
 Thelemic Monographs.

-5. Crowley did not revise the tables in Liber 777 to accord with the (Egyptian) Book of the Law, I: 57: “All these old letters of my Book are aright; but Tzaddi is not the Star.”
-Therefore in 777, the magical powers, weapons, gemstones and other correspondences of Aries are with the 15th path and not the 28th.
-The 15th path is properly that of the Tarot Star XVII and sign of Aquarius.
+6. Crowley did not revise the tables in Liber 777 to accord with the (Egyptian) Book of the Law, I: 57: “All these old letters of my Book are aright; but Tzaddi is not the Star.”
+Therefore in 777, the magical powers, weapons, gemstones and other correspondences of Aries are with the 15th and not the 28th path.
+The 15th path is properly that of Tarot Atu the Star XVII and zodiacal sign of Aquarius.

 The Egyptian Tarot of Thelema is an entirely new concept in the field of practical magick, divination and Thelema.
 The Tarot is a work in progress.
 The 12 Zodiac trumps can be viewed here.